ashfurrow/blog/source/blog/2016-08-09-fresh-macos-setup.html.markdown

 END_NARROW

-I'm not really into the idea of my computer trusting a company like Blue Coat, so I [follow the instructions](https://blog.filippo.io/untrusting-an-intermediate-ca-on-os-x/) to entrust this certificate.
+I'm not really into the idea of my computer trusting a company like Blue Coat, so I [follow the instructions](https://blog.filippo.io/untrusting-an-intermediate-ca-on-os-x/) to untrust this certificate.
 I highly recommend you do, too.

 And I recommend you document everything you do to make your computer awesome!